 Chicken, Sweet Potato and Thyme Puree

-Babies generally don’t stay on purées for an extended period of time after starting solids – it’s recommended that the texture of their food move from puree to mashed/lumpy to normal texture by 12 months of age [1].
-And so this was really the only homemade chicken puree I served to Baby LJ before moving on to chunkier baby food and finger foods.
-The same can be said for my Beef and Vegetable Puree.
-He loved them both, and so I’d make a batch, serve as a meal and then freeze the rest in baby food/ice cube trays for short-term future meals.
+And so this was the only homemade chicken puree I served to Baby LJ before moving on to chunkier baby food and finger foods.
+I’d make a batch, serve as a meal and then freeze the rest in baby food/ice cube trays for short-term future meals.
+One great chicken recipe is all you need, when adding in other meals for variety!

 Ingredients in Chicken, Sweet Potato and Thyme Puree

-This homemade chicken puree has just a few whole-food ingredients:
+This homemade chicken puree has just a few wholefood ingredients:

 Onion – I use brown/yellow onion, but you could also use the same amount of white onion, shallot or leek.